dizyd/Estimation-processes-in-real-world-domains/README.md

-# Unpacking Cognitive Processes of Estimation in Real-World Domains: A Competition of Computational Models
+# Unpacking Cognitive Processes of Estimation in Real-World Domains

 <br>